Buckinghamshire-Digital-Service/buckinghamshire-council/docs/contributing.md

 `master` on GitHub will be overriden by the next push from GitLab.
 To avoid loosing the just merged changes you need to integrate them into the GitLab repo.

-1. Add the GitHub repo to you local development setup.
+1. Add the GitHub repo to your local development setup.

         git remote add github [Github Repo URL]